 - Cheque and Credit Clearing Company Limited

 - Faster Payment Schemes Limited (its subsidiary companies are listed below):

 - Mobile Payments Service Company Limited

 Pay.UK understands the risks our organisation could be exposed to, including slavery and human trafficking.
-We are guided by the government guidance “Transparency in Supply Chains etc. A practical guide” on how to mitigate against the risk that slavery and human trafficking is taking place within our organisation or in any of our supply chains.
-Risk associated with modern slavery is reported to Pay.UK Risk Committee and escalated to the Pay.UK Board.
+We are guided by the government statutory guidance “Transparency in Supply Chains: A practical guide” on how to mitigate against the risk of modern slavery and human trafficking taking place within our organisation or in any of our supply chains.
+Risks associated with modern slavery is reported to Pay.UK Risk Committee and escalated to the Pay.UK Board.